tkaczmarz/nosql/my_data.md

 Crime Counts, by Borough, Category, and Month.

 1. K. Wyrzykowski.
 [Asia and Oceania](https://www.kaggle.com/openaddresses/openaddresses-asia-and-oceania).
 OpenAddresses's goal is to connect the digital and physical worlds by sharing geographic coordinates, street names, house numbers and postal codes.

+1.M.Breza [SFO Gate and Stand Assignment Information](https://data.sfgov.org/Transportation/SFO-Gate-and-Stand-Assignment-Information/chfu-j7tc) - This data provides information related to actual departure and arrival time of all airline flights arriving and departing out of assigned gates and stands at San Francisco International Airport.
+Additional remarks for delayed or cancelled flight operations are included in this dataset.
+Airport finance and operations collects this data for statistical and billing purposes.
+The data starts 1/1/2015 and is updated monthly.